VietHoang-242/Motorcycle-Anti-Theft-and-GPS-Tracking-System/README.md

 Knowledge used in the project:
 - Use UART protocol to communicate with Quectel EG800K by AT command.
 - Use ESP-NOW protocol.
+- Database use is Google Firebase.
+- Frontend use is ReactJS framework.

 ## Result
 - 3D shape of the positioning and anti-theft PCB layer.